readium/readium-lcp-server/README.md

 - `host`: the public server hostname, `hostname` by default.
 - `port`: the listening port, `8989` by default.
 - `public_base_url`: the URL used by the Status Server and the Frontend Test Server to communicate with this License server; combination of the host and port values on http by default.
-- `database`: the URI formatted connection string to the database, see the models below.
+- `database`: the URI formatted connection string to the database, see models below.
 - `auth_file`: mandatory; the path to the password file introduced above.

 Here are models for the database property (variables in curly brackets):